Skip to Content

 Try to maintain your normal meal schedule.
 Ask that your child be served first (you can also bring something for your child to munch on).
 If you call ahead, some airlines may be able to prepare special kid's meals.

 Encourage children to eat normally, but realize that a "poor" diet won't hurt for a few days.

 Be aware of food safety.
 For example, do not eat raw fruits or vegetables.
 Eat only food that is hot and has been cooked thoroughly.
 And, drink bottled water not tap water.

 Many travel clubs and agencies offer suggestions for traveling with children.
 Check with them.
 Remember to ask airlines, train, or bus companies and hotels for guidance and assistance.

-For foreign travel, check with embassies or consulate offices.
-Many guide books list organizations that help travelers.
+For foreign travel, check with your provider about vaccines or medicines to prevent travel-related illness.
+Also check with embassies or consulate offices for general information.
+Many guidebooks and websites list organizations that help travelers.

 Centers for Disease Control and Prevention.
 Travelers' health: common travel health topics.
 Updated 10/23/2014.
 Available at: wwwnc.cdc.gov/travel/page/common-travel-health-topics.
 Accessed November 20, 2014.